pedestrian-dynamics-HM/vadere/VadereMeshing/README.md

 The source code is available at [GitLab](https://gitlab.lrz.de/vadere/vadere/tree/master/VadereMeshing).
-A pre-compiled version can be download [here](TODO).
-EikMesh is distributed under the LGPL license.
+A pre-compiled version can be download [here](TODO). eikmesh is part of [Vadere](http://www.vadere.org/) but can be used seperately.
+It is distributed under the LGPL license.

 ## Examples